TriEmbed/quercus/README.md

 21. *Todo: Add a 4.7uF cap from EN to ground for reliable reset behavior.
 22. Todo: Consult Kevin about regulator decoupling.
 May need Tantulum or aluminimum electrolytics for LM1117 regulator.
 Placement of output cap seems too far away.
 23. Todo: Add USB slave chip to make it straight forward to flash C3.
 Using USB to serial dongle may not be onerous but inappropriate for target users.
+24. Todo: Remap C3 pin usage to use two different pins for I2C to free up the C3's USB subsystem.

 Parts not in hand